Avaiga/taipy-getting-started/step_09/README.md

-# GUI for mutli-scenarios
+# GUI for multi-scenarios

 ## Dynamic selectors

 Let's manage multiple scenarios through a dynamic scenario selector.
 This selector will be updated whenever a new scenario is created.
 It will store the 'id' of the scenarios and their names.
-Only the names will be displayed in the selector.
+Naturally, only the names will be displayed in the selector.

-This code initializes the scenario selector with the already created scenarios.
+This code initializes the scenario selector with the previously created scenarios.
 If there are no scenarios, the selector will be empty.
 ```python
 # Get all the scenarios already created
 all_scenarios = tp.get_scenarios()